-- 1. Development approval is in place for the use of the venue as an espresso bar.
-Council advised that they have no objection to the liquor licence. - 2.
-A Police submission was not received - 3.
+- 1. Appropriate consent is in place for the use of the premises for use as a licensed restaurant. - 2.
+Council has no objection. - 3.
 No public submissions were received relating to any issues with the application. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation Extended trading authorisation will not be detrimental to the local or broader community. - 7.
+A Plan of Management has been provided which provides details regarding how the liquor licence will be exercised in line with the Responsible Services of Alcohol guidelines.